payeezy/payeezy_apple_pay/README.md

 5. Payeezy responds back to the Merchant App (Through the SDK) with either an approval or declination
 6. If provided, Payeezy sends out a transaction receipt to the merchant URL (Via a Webhook)

-For more details on Apple pay. please visit  [https://www.apple.com/apple-pay/](https://www.apple.com/apple-pay/)
+For more information on Apple Pay - US [click here](http://www.apple.com/apple-pay/) and For Apple Pay - UK [click here](https://www.apple.com/uk/apple-pay/)

-#Apple Pay Supported ``Merchant's`` domicile country
+#Apple Pay Supported Merchant\'s domicile country
 Now apple pay is supported in UK as well as US.
-For more information  [click here](https://developer.payeezy.com/select-your-integration-method)
+For more information on Payeezy Supported method/API [click here](https://developer.payeezy.com/select-your-integration-method)

 Use following code and country for UK <br/>
 \#define CURRENCY_CODE @“GBP” <br/>